BOUN-ETM58D/gpj-ilgaz_oguz_tarkan_yagmur/index.md

 # Shiny Assignment

-You can reach to our app [Here](https://tarkanilgaz.shinyapps.io/Shiny-EGM/)
+You can reach our app [Here](https://tarkanilgaz.shinyapps.io/Shiny-EGM/)